connect2x-de/trixnity-messenger/README.md

 If you want to add new messages, use the delegation pattern as described in [View model customization](#change-the-default-behavior-of-view-models) and add more messages.

+## Drag and Drop

+To support Drag and Drop, add an Implementation of `DragAndDropHandler` to the DI.

+## URL / SSO

+For Single Sign-on, add an Implementation of `UrlHandler` to the DI.

 ## Usage from Swift (iOS or Mac)

 Trixnity Messenger can also be consumed in Swift code to build native iOS or Mac applications.